 “You will see,” said Jesus, and they did see – numerous tokens of Christ’s victory; piles of proof that Jesus was who he said he was.

-Extracted from chapter 28 of Paul’s forthcoming book AD70 and the End of the World.
+Extracted from chapter 28 of Paul’s new book AD70 and the End of the World.